obfedder/Froggi/README.md

 Is a portable self-hosted scoreboard overlay software that aims to provide an easy-to-use overlay for sports broadcasting!

 > [!WARNING]
-> Froggi 1.0 is no longer maintained.
-The new Froggi 2.0 features a complete frontend/backend rewrite and is released under the permissive MIT license.
-Exercise caution when using older versions, as they may not adhere to modern security practices.
+> Froggi 1.0 is no longer maintained in favor of Froggi 2.0, it features a complete frontend/backend rewrite and is released under the MIT license.
+Use older versions with caution, as they may not follow modern security practices.
+This software is provided 'as is,' and by using Froggi 1.0, you accept the associated risks.
+See [froggi 2.0](https://github.com/obfedder/Froggi/tree/dev)

 # Usage
 When you run the binary for the first time it should generate all the files and folders it needs